-Notes to the financial statements.
+Notes to the Financial Statements

 The notes provide additional information that is essential to a full understanding of the data provided in the government-wide and fund financial statements.
-The notes to the financial statements start on page 31 of this report.

-Government-wide Financial Analysis
+Government-Wide Financial Analysis

 As noted earlier, net position may serve over time as a useful indicator of a government's financial position.
-In the case of the Organization, assets exceeded liabilities by \$392,722 at the close of the most recent fiscal year.
+In the case of the Organization, assets and deferred outflows of resources exceeded liabilities and deferred inflows of resources by \$221,485 at the close of the most recent fiscal year.

 The largest portions of the Organization's net position are unrestricted and available to meet the ongoing needs of the Organization.
-The Organization has a total of 27 percent classified as investment in capital assets (e.g., land, buildings, machinery and equipment).
+The Organization has a total of 49% classified as investment in capital assets (e.g., land, buildings, machinery and equipment).
 The Organization uses these capital assets to provide services to its member cities; consequently, these assets are not available for future spending.